State and federal governments seek to prevent and punish organized crime through racketeering laws.

 If you or someone you know is facing racketeering charges, you need a knowledgeable and dedicated criminal defense attorney who can assist you through the process and create an aggressive defense against the allegations.

-As a criminal defense attorney with over three decades of experience representing clients in both federal and California state cases, Robert M. Helfend can be the strong legal ally you need.
-Contact my office today for your free consultation – 800-834-6434.
+As a criminal defense attorney with more than four decades experience representing clients in both federal and California state cases, Robert M. Helfend can be the strong legal ally you need.
+Call today for your free consultation – 800-834-6434.